-"I return to Saint James to-morrow," I replied, "and I sincerely hope that some occasion will
+"I return to Saint James to-morrow," I replied, "and I sincerely hope that some occasion will occur which will enable me to acquaint the world with the hospitality which I have experienced from so accomplished a scholar as the Alcalde of Corcuvion."

-CHAPTER XXXI.
+CHAPTER XXXI

-Corunna-Crossing the Bay-Ferrol-The Dock-yard-Where are we now?-Greek Ambassador-Lantern-Light-The Ravine-Viveiro-Evening-Marsh and Quagmire-Fair Words and Fair Money-The Leathern Girth-Eyes of Lynx-The Knavish Guide.
+Coruna-Crossing the Bay-Ferrol-The Dockyard-Where are we now?-Greek Ambassador-Lantern-light-The Ravine-Viveiro-Evening-Marsh and Quagmire-Fair Words and Fair Money-The Leathern Girth-Eyes of Lynx-The Knavish Guide.

-From Corcuvion I returned to St. James and Corunna, and now began to make preparation for directing my course to the Asturias.
-In the first place I parted with my Andalusian horse, which I considered unfit for the long and mountainous journey I was about to undertake, his constitution having become much debilitated from his Gallegan travels.
-Owing to horses being exceedingly scarce at Corunna, I had no difficulty in disposing of him at a far higher price than he originally cost me.
-A young and wealthy merchant of Corunna, who was a national guardsman, became enamoured of his glossy skin and long mane and tail.
+From Corcuvion I returned to Saint James and Coruña, and now began to make preparation for directing my course to the Asturias.
+In the first place I parted with my Andalusian horse, which I considered unfit for the long and mountainous journey I was about to undertake; his constitution having become much debilitated from his Gallegan travels.
+Owing to horses being exceedingly scarce at Coruña, I had no difficulty in disposing of him at a far higher price than he originally cost me.
+A young and wealthy merchant of Coruña, who was a national guardsman, became enamoured of his glossy skin and long mane and tail.
 For my own part, I was glad to part with him for more reasons than one; he was both vicious and savage, and was continually getting me into scrapes in the stables of the posadas where we slept or baited.
-An old Castilian peasant, whose pony he had maltreated, once said to me, "Sir Cavalier, if you have any love or respect for yourself, get rid, I beseech you, of that beast, who is capable of proving the ruin of a kingdom."
-So I left him behind at Corunna, where I subsequently learned that he became glandered and died.
+An old Castilian peasant, whose pony he had maltreated, once said to me, "Sir Cavalier, if you have any love or respect for yourself, get rid I beseech you of that beast, who is capable of proving the ruin of a kingdom."
+So I left him behind at Coruña, where I subsequently learned that he became glandered and died.
 Peace to his memory!

-From Corunna I crossed the bay to Ferrol, whilst Antonio with our remaining horse followed by land, a rather toilsome and circuitous journey, although the distance by water is scarcely three leagues.
+From Coruña I crossed the bay to Ferrol, whilst Antonio with our remaining horse followed by land, a rather toilsome and circuitous journey, although the distance by water is scarcely three leagues.
 I was very sea-sick during the passage, and lay almost senseless at the bottom of the small launch in which I had embarked, and which was crowded with people.
 The wind was adverse, and the water rough.
 We could make no sail, but were impelled along by the oars of five or six stout mariners, who sang all the while Gallegan ditties.
-Suddenly the sea appeared to have become quite smooth, and my sickness at once deserted me.
+Suddenly the sea appeared to have become guite smooth, and my sickness at once deserted me.
 I rose upon my feet and looked around.
 We were in one of the strangest places imaginable.
 A long and narrow passage overhung on either side by a stupendous barrier of black and threatening rocks.
 The line of the coast was here divided by a natural cleft, yet so straight and regular that it seemed not the work of chance but design.
 The water was dark and sullen, and of immense depth.
 This passage, which is about a mile in length, is the entrance to a broad basin, at whose farther extremity stands the town of Ferrol.